 Book Discussion Group on “How to Live a Good Life”This is a experiment by Paul Baier.
 We will try one meeting and then go from there.

-Next meeting: Sunday, April 23, 7p-8:30p at Panera Bread, Newton Centre.
-Read and discuss Viktor Frankl's Man Search for Meaning
+Next meeting: Sunday, June 25, 7p-8:30p at Panera Bread, Newton Centre.
+Read and discuss Harold Kushner's book, Living a Live that Matters